30-Day Money Back Guarantee

 Timing and Daily Routines

 Timing matters.
 Take digestive enzymes just before or with meals--their job is breaking down the food you eat.
-Probiotics work best on an empty stomach (first thing in the morning or before bed) so stomach acid doesn't interfere with bacterial survival.
+Many probiotics can be taken on an empty stomach, though follow the directions on the product label.
 Prebiotics?
 Flexible.
 Take them any time, often with meals for convenience.

 You can take all three on the same day.
 Just space them according to their optimal timing rather than dumping everything in at once.